Dash-Ratcliffe/dash-ratcliffe.github.io/writeups.md

 # Hack The Box Writeups

-Here you'll find a list of all my Hack The Box machine writeups.
+See the complete list of my writeups below, in chronological order.

 {% for writeup in site.writeups %}
 * [{{ writeup.title }}]({{ writeup.url }})